ozgecokyasar/Bytes_me/README.md

 # Bytez-Me

-This is a multiple choice quiz testing the user's coding knowledge which my group and I build over a weekend at CodeCore developer Bootcamp.
+This is a multiple choice quiz, testing the user's coding knowledge which my group and I built over a weekend at CodeCore developer Bootcamp.

 # Getting Started